utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/data-manipulation.md

 22
 ```

-## Return part of a string using substring
+## Return part of a string

-The first number is optional and specifies the offset, and the second is the number of characters you are selecting.
+The `$substring()` function returns part of a specified string.
+In the example below, The `3` is optional and specifies the offset, and the `6` is the number of characters you are selecting.
 Negative numbers can also be used for the offset.

 ### FQL